club-eh/ctf-2023-challenges/kajfehg-n/README.md

 <br>;prints '}' and exits
 <br>DEFINE NEW LABEL end
-<br>PRINT THE CHARACTER WITH ASCII VALUE 125
+<br>PRINT THE CHARACTER WITH THE ASCII VALUE 125
 <br>END THIS PROGRAM

 <br>;first jump or label, prints `{` and jumps to the next block